Sapporo Breweries: Canada

 Sleeman Breweries was purchased by Sapporo Brewery in 2006 for $400 million.
 Sleeman was restarted in 1988 in Guelph, Ontario, Canada by the great grandson of John H. Sleeman, the owner of the original Sleeman brewery founded in 1834.
 The first Sleeman brewery ceased operations by 1933, when their liquor license was revoked for bootlegging, specifically, smuggling beer into Detroit, Michigan.
 The company's current products are based on the family's original recipes, and recipes from Unibroue (which brewery Sleeman had previously purchased).
 Sleeman Breweries / Sapporo Canada currently consists of four Canadian breweries: Sleeman in Guelph, Ontario, Okanagan Spring in Vernon, British Columbia, Unibroue in Chambly, Quebec, and Wild Rose Brewery in Calgary, Alberta.
 As of 2017, Sleeman Breweries also owned 4.2% of The Beer Store.

 United States

 In the United States, Sapporo operates as Sapporo U.S.A., Inc., established in 1984.

 Sapporo beers are brewed, canned, and bottled for Sapporo Brewing Company by City Brewing Company in La Crosse, Wisconsin.

 On 3 August 2017, it was announced that Sapporo Breweries would acquire the Anchor Brewing Company.
 In June 2022, Stone and Sapporo announced that they had reached an agreement for Sapporo to purchase Stone Brewing for $168 million, with the purchase expected to close in August 2022.
 The acquisition has since closed.
 In July 2023, it was announced that Anchor would shut down and liquidate assets.

 Vietnam

 The Sapporo Vietnam brewery is situated in Đức Hòa, Long An.
 Its products include 650ml cans of premium beer for the Australian and Mexican market.

-Sapporo Beer sold in 650ml cans in California are brewed in Vietnam.
+Sapporo Beer sold in 650ml cans in California are no longer brewed in Vietnam.